Fingal Bay

 Fingal Bay is the easternmost suburb of the Port Stephens local government area in the Hunter Region of New South Wales, Australia.
 The only population centre is the township of the same name, which itself is named after the adjacent, small, semi-circular bay.
 At the 2021 census, the population of the town was 1,635.

 Except for the township, most of Fingal Bay is included in the Tomaree National Park, which includes forested areas, coastal scrubland, beaches and most of the Fingal headland.
 The suburb does not include the bay itself.

 Fingal Bay

 Fingal Bay is about 1.75 km across at its widest point and 1.3 km from the mouth to the beach.
-The northeastern head of the bay is the Fingal headland, which is connected to the mainland via Fingal Spit, a sand spit about 900 m long.
+The northeastern head of the bay is the Point Stephens headland, which is connected to the mainland via Fingal Spit, a sand spit about 900 m long.
 Waters to the northeast of the spit are known as "Fly Roads".
 Crossing between the mainland and the headland along the spit is considered dangerous.
 According to a sign on the beach, people have died crossing the spit, which is covered by breaking waves at high tide.
 The south-western head of the bay is Fingal Head, which is located southeast of the town.
 Between the two heads, the mouth is over 1 km wide.
 The bay includes a sandy beach about 1.9 km long.